Isaiah & Lamentations: Any Hope?

 Byzantine, 9th century

-God’s rage at the Israelites’ apostasy is expressed as an epidemic among the Israelites, a divine plague that even the God-character cannot control.
+And the God of Israel, enraged at the Israelites’ apostasy, starts an epidemic among the Israelites, a divine plague that even the God-character cannot control.
 The plague stops only when Pinchas spears an Israelite man and a Midianite woman (who is probably a priestess of Baal Peor) in the act of doing something unholy.
 (See my post Balak & Pinchas: How to Stop a Plague, Part 1.)

 The God-character rewards Pinchas for calming “His” rage in the next Torah portion, Pinchas.
 (See my post Mattot, Judges, & Joshua: How to Stop a Plague, Part 2.)

 At least the God-character’s uncontrollable anger targets the Israelites, the people guilty of disobeying God’s commandment.
-Ironically, when the God-character is calm, ‘He” targets the Midianites, accusing them of actively tricking the Israelites.
+Yet when the God-character has calmed down, “He” targets the Midianites, accusing them of actively tricking the Israelites.

-Attack the Midianites and strike them down! –beecause they attacked you through nikheleyhem when niklu you over the matter of Peor … (Numbers/Bemidbar 25:17-18)
+Attack the Midianites and strike them down! –beecause they attacked you through nikheleyhem when niklu you over the matter of Peor … (Numbers 25:17-18)

 nikheleyhem (נִכְלֵיהֶם) = their deceit, their trickery, their cunning.